CERTCC/Vultron/docs/reference/ssvc_crosswalk.md

 {% include-markdown "../includes/not_normative.md" %}

-In the context of the Vultron protocol, once a report has been validated (i.e., it is in the RM [_Valid_](../topics/process_models/rm/index.md#the-valid-v-state) state, $q^{rm} \in V$), it must be prioritized to determine what further effort, if any, is necessary.
+In the context of the Vultron Protocol, once a report has been validated (i.e., it is in the RM [_Valid_](../topics/process_models/rm/index.md#the-valid-v-state) state, $q^{rm} \in V$), it must be prioritized to determine what further effort, if any, is necessary.
 While any prioritization scheme might be used, here we demonstrate an application of the [SSVC](https://github.com/CERTCC/SSVC) model.